 Ultimate Promotions is family business owned and operated by the Davidiuk family.
 Craig Davidiuk is the third generation in his family to be involved in the lapel pin business that was started in 1971 by his Grandfather, Marwood.
 In 2012, Craig purchased the family business (formerly called Juniper Emblems) and he ushered in a drastic change in business model.
 The company started importing lapel pins and medals and began offering promotional products to a national clientele.
 Many of our customers have been with us for decades and they span every industry sector, non-profit or sport type.

 We managed to find Melissa at just the right time.
 She was wanting out of the Lower Mainland at the same time we were looking for Girl Friday in our new 100 Mile House location.
 So we all moved up at the same time in pursuit of the good life!
 Currently Melissa handles all sales inquiries, supplier relationships and finance.
 Previous to working with us she was a newspaper reporter at Peace Arch News .
 She is the mother of two young children.

 Shannon Sealock has worked with the Davidiuk family for 20 years.
 She quietly toils away in the background creating eye-popping art proofs and runs logistics on customer orders.
-Her “jedi-like” knowledge of lapel pins, graphic design and un-matched ability to extract tracking numbers from every supplier is legendary in our operation.
+Her “jedi-like” knowledge of lapel pins, graphic design and un-matched ability to extract tracking numbers from suppliers is legendary!
 She is also the mother to two boys, so nothing really gets past her.
 In her spare time she enjoys spending time with her family, attends concerts and has been known to sing karaoke on Friday nights.